There are only two main types of venomous spiders found in Fort Worth, Texas: The Brown Recluse and the Black Widow.

 You can get more information on black widows as well as other spiders of concern in Texas by going to the Texas DSHS site here.

-For all of your spider and other pest control solutions call Fort Worth Pest Control & Exterminator!
+For all of your spider and other pest control solutions call Pest Control Solutions for Fort Worth!